armandmcqueen/centrality/sdk_controlplane/docs/DataApi.md

 Get Live Machines

-Return a list of the active VMs
+Return a list of the active machines

 ### Example